eweitz/ideogram/api.md

 ## dataDir
 String.
 Optional.
 Default: "../data/bands/native/".
 Absolute or relative URL of the directory containing data needed to draw banded chromosomes.
 Example in [GeneExpressionAging/ideogram](https://ncbi-hackathons.github.io/GeneExpressionAging/ideogram).

+## geometry
+String.
+Optional.
+Use "geometry: collinear" to arrange all chromosomes in one line, unlike the usual parallel view.
+Example in [Geometry, collinear](https://eweitz.github.io/ideogram/geometry-collinear).

 ## histogramScaling
 String.
 Optional.
 Default: "absolute".
 One of "absolute" or "relative".
 The technique to use in scaling the height of histogram bars.
 The "absolute" value sets bar height relative to tallest bar in _all_ chromosomes, while "relative" sets bar height relative to tallest bar in _each_ chromosome.